Homemade Hamburger Helper – Whole Wheat (VIDEO)

 There’s a point to this.
 When I made this homemade Hamburger Helper, he walked into the kitchen and was probably 15 feet away from the stove and he said, “Hamburger Helper?”

-That 30 minute thing is important amidst the craziness of the holidays.
-My editorial calendar is looking like I’m bringing you guys more quick and easy meals this December than I am cookie recipes.
-I have plenty of great cookie recipes in the archives, but we do have to eat something besides cookies this month, right?
-This meal is actually perfect after a day of baking.
+That 30 minute thing is important amidst the craziness of the everyday life.
+This meal is perfect after a day of working, errands, child care, whatever life brought you today.
 You’re exhausted, I know you are — we all are!
-Make dinner easy and good for you.
+Make dinner easy, and good for you.
 You got this!